How Can I Troubleshoot and Care for Struggling Plants with easyplant?

 Recovering Overwatered Plants

-Let the soil dry naturally by: - Emptying the reservoir. - Poking small holes in the soil for airflow. - Placing the plant in a brighter spot or near a gentle fan.
+Let the soil dry naturally by: - Emptying the reservoir. - Poking small holes in the soil for airflow. - Placing the plant in a brighter spot or near a gentle fan.- Relocate the plant to a stable position, avoiding frequent moves to reduce stress.

 Sudden Plant Wilting